MSc Social Work Research

 The programme provides core research training in philosophy and research design in the social sciences, along with introductions to, and further approaches in, quantitative and qualitative methods in the social sciences.

-This programme does not include practical training or lead to a professional qualification in social work.
+Please note: This programme does not include practical training or lead to a professional qualification in social work.
 If you want to study for a qualification in social work practice, please see the MSc in Social Work.

 Visit our programme catalogue for full details of the structure of our MSc in Social Work Research.